 Margaret Jones, music practitioner

-Our practitioners deliver over 2000 activities sessions per year (40+ per week) to residential homes and other centres on the Isle of Wight.
+Our practitioners deliver more than 2000 activities sessions per year (40+ per week) to residential homes and other centres on the Isle of Wight.

 For more information please

 An exhibition of paintings created by residents at Hartford Care (Highfield Nursing Home in Ryde and Springfield Nursing Home in Shanklin) went on display at Highfield in March 2019.
 Titled "Impressions – Studies on colour and light" it brought together work from Independent Arts workshops in both nursing homes, taking inspiration from the work of famous artists such as Matisse.